djoerd/blog/_posts/2017-11-30-ethical-search-advertising.md

 }
 ```

+Unlike the affiliate programs of Amazon and eBay, ShareASale does not offer an API to search the
+products of Music Box Attic.
+Instead, it offers a comma-separated file with products.
+To search
+the advertisements of Music Box Attic, we create a Searsia configuration / result file that contains
+all the advertisements as follows.
+This configuration contains the `"rerank"` parameter, which
+instructs Searsia to search and rerank the results.
+The parameter value `"bestrandom"` instructs
+Searsia to retrieve the best results or, if there are no matching results, to retrieve some random
+results (so there is always an advertisement to be shown).
+We described this approach in our blog post:
+[A search engine in your browser][18].
+In this case however, it is not the Searsia Client that reranks the
+results, but the Searsia Server.
+That's why the on-line engine at Dr. Sheet Music -- [here][19] -- only
+shows the top 10 results for a query.

 ### Affiliate of charities: CharityChoice

 Suppose you do not want to monitize your search engine at all, but instead want